CheckPointSW-Community/CPX-2025-automation-ws/README.md

 ### Change your Terraform configuration and review the changes
 1. Open **hosts.tf**, terraform configuration and change the color of the host object **azure_lb_health_check** to **red**

+>[!TIP]
+>Once you edited the file in visual studio code you can press `ctrl+s` to save your changes

 <br>The below command will open the file in **~/CPX-2025-automation-ws/01-terraform/policy/hosts.tf** Visual Studio code
 ```bash
 code ~/CPX-2025-automation-ws/01-terraform/policy/hosts.tf
 ```
+2. Save the changes to the file by pressing `ctrl+s`
-2. Run `terraform apply`, look at the plan and try to understand what changes terraform will make
+3. Run `terraform apply`, look at the plan and try to understand what changes terraform will make
-3. Accept by answering **yes**
+4. Accept by answering **yes**
-4. Go to Web SmartConsole **"admin/Cpwins1!"**, and see if the color of the host object has changed.
+5. Go to Web SmartConsole **"admin/Cpwins1!"**, and see if the color of the host object has changed.

 ### Destroy a Terraform resource and review the changes
 1. Open **hosts.tf**, terraform configuration and remove the code block for the resource "**azurelbhealthcheck**"